 The school is operated by the Guido de Brès Canadian Reformed School Society.
 This incorporated society has as its basis the Word of God as confessed in the Reformed doctrinal standards.

 Our school is named after Guido de Brès, a preacher of the Reformed Churches in the Netherlands who died as a martyr to the faith in the year 1567.
 He was the chief author of the Belgic Confession, one of the doctrinal standards of the Reformed Churches.
-A statement from article 12 of this Confession inscribed in the wooden plaque in the front lobby summarizes our school's vision: " ...to the end that man may serve his God".
-This plaque was presented to the school on the occasion of the official opening of the original building on this site on October 1, 1977.
+A statement from article 12 of this Confession is inscribed on the wooden plaque in the front lobby summarizes our school’s vision: “ ...to the end that man may serve his God”.
+This plaque was presented to the school on the occasion of the official opening of the original building on the present site on October 1, 1977.

 The Alpha and Omega are the first and last letters of the Greek alphabet.
 In the book of Revelation, both the LORD God and the Lord Jesus Christ are called "the Alpha and the Omega" (Rev. 1:8; 21:6; 22:13).
 In Christian history the designation came to be a name for Christ expressing both his divinity and eternity.
 For Christians, He is the Beginning and End of life.
 "Everything in Christ!"
 The symbol is very appropriate for our school since we confess that Christ is the Alpha and the Omega also of the wisdom, knowledge and understanding our school seeks to impart to our covenant youth.

 Wheat represents the children of God (Parable of the Wheat and the Tares -- Matthew 13).
 The stalks of wheat in the centre of the logo symbolize how we are safely in the embrace of Christ.
 Again, "Everything in Christ!"
 As we learn and teach, we do so in Christ.